-Often we liked the canned luncheon meat (or you called it lunch meat/ SPAM), for its remarkably delicious taste and crispness after pan-fried but for many luncheon meat lovers, you know you can’t have it much or too often due to the preservative, high sodium content, flavoring or MSG.
+Often we liked the canned luncheon meat (or you called it lunch meat/ SPAM), for its remarkably delicious taste and crispness after pan-fried, but for many luncheon meat lovers, you know you can’t have it much or too often due to the preservative, high sodium content, flavoring and MSG in it.
 You won’t like to give it to your children as well.
 So, how about a homemade one?!
-Adjust your own salt content for this preservative and flavoring free luncheon meat you gonna make at home.
+Some homemade version where salt content is adjustable, for a preservative and flavoring free luncheon meat you gonna make at home. :)

-Taste-wise, homemade version have a class of its own.
-Not exactly close to the canned thingy, in my opinion, but that’s of course, for zero addition of preservatives and artificial flavoring.
-This is the best alternative, and so far, the best tasty & healthy luncheon meat made at home.
+Taste-wise, this homemade version have a class of its own.
+For a zero addition of preservatives and artificial flavoring goodness, this is the best alternative, and so far, the best tasty & healthy luncheon meat home-version.

 Try it, and do tell me if you really liked it.

 1 egg, lightly beaten (only half portion of the egg is needed for meat marination)

 2 tablespoons of corn starch or tapioca starch

 1 tablespoon of plain flour

 1 tablespoon of chicken powder

 Pinch of grounded white pepper